aleen42/PersonalWiki/projectManagement/review/review.md

 > *<strong>wrong reason</strong>: Instead, outputs should be an activity list, activity attributes, a milestone list, and project management plan updates*

-- The format of the WBS dictionary is essentially the same for all projects.
+- In project time management, the next step after sequencing activities is to define these activities.

-> *<strong>wrong reason</strong>: it can be various*
+> *<strong>wrong reason</strong>: the next step should be estimating activity resources*

 - The format of the WBS dictionary is essentially the same for all projects.